-While more familiar for restaurant menus Tom Yum can be easily found at shop house restaurants and even at Bangkok Street Food.
+While more familiar with restaurant menus, Tom Yum can be easily found at shophouse restaurants and even at Bangkok Street Food.
 We buy it almost daily.
 Tom Yum blends a number of unique Thai ingredients to create the perfect combination of sweet, sour, salty and hot.
 Sweet of palm sugar (and sometimes condensed milk for ‘tom yum creamy’).
 Sour of lime, kaffir lime leaves and lemongrass.
 Salty of fish sauce.
 Hot of bird’s eye chillies and chilli paste.
-For me Tom Yum makes the perfect introduction to Thai cuisine.
+For me, Tom Yum makes the perfect introduction to Thai cuisine.
 Tom Yum is fairly well replicated in the west, in Thailand however it is guaranteed to be better.
 Tom Yum is found on every menu in Thailand, from Bangkok Street Vendors to fine dining.
 Prices start around 50 baht.

 Fish Cakes (Tod Mun Pla Krai, ทอดมันปลากราย)

 For a quick and delicious Bangkok Street Food treat why not grab a quick bag of fish cakes to go.
 Unlike the chunky ‘Thai style’ fish cakes I find in the west, the authentic Thai fish cakes are thin and fiery snacks found deep fried at Bangkok Street Food by vendors working giant woks.
-The fish cake are made from a mix of fish paste and red curry paste with added speckles of green bean (not hreen chilli) and kaffir lime leaves.
+The fish cakes are made from a mix of fish paste and red curry paste with added speckles of green bean (not green chilli) and kaffir lime leaves.
 Easy to grab a bag on the go.
-Fish cakes come with cucumber, sweet chilli and a wooden skewer stick to pick at, and eat them.
+Fish cakes come with cucumber, sweet chilli and a wooden skewer stick to pick at them, and eat them.
 Expect to pay 20bt per bag plus.